purescript-contrib/purescript-aff/README.md

 forkAff myAff
 ```

-Because Javascript is single-threaded, forking does not actually cause the computation to be run in a separate thread, it merely means the subsequent chain of computations will be executed without first waiting for the forked computation to complete.
+Because Javascript is single-threaded, forking does not actually cause the computation to be run in a separate thread.
+Forking just allows the subsequent actions to execute without waiting for the forked computation to complete.

 ## Variables